freeCodeCamp/freeCodeCamp/CONTRIBUTING.md

-> ### All our documentation and contributing guidlines are available on a dedicated site here: <https://contribute.freecodecamp.org>.
+## Our contributing docs are available here: <https://contribute.freecodecamp.org>.

-### Looking to edit the contributing guidelines?
+Looking to edit these docs?
+Read [this document](https://contribute.freecodecamp.org/#/how-to-work-on-the-docs-theme) first.

-To work on the contributing guidelines, you can edit these files [available here](https://github.com/freeCodeCamp/freeCodeCamp/tree/master/docs).
-When your changes are merged, it will be made available automatically at the documentation site linked above.

-**You do not need to setup anything locally for working on the documentation.**